sirech/talk-lean-functional-kotlin-backends/presentation.md

 ???

-- explain better the kotlin magic
+- TODO: change to tokens
+- Explain we use tokens as the example throughout

 ---